prismskylabs/pycounters/docs/source/tutorial.rst

         server.serve_forever()

-You can change size of window by specifing different window_size parameter when creating a counter.
+You can change size of window by specifying different window_size parameter when creating a counter.

 ------------------------
 Step 7 - Utilities